wombleton/gitlaw-nz/acts/H/Health Practitioners Competence Assurance Act 2003.md

     *   (c) produces to an authority, the Tribunal, or a professional conduct committee, or makes use of, a document knowing that it is not genuine.

     Compare: 1995 No 95 s 141

-##### 173 Information for offences against this Act may be laid within 3 years
+    Section 172: amended, on 1 July 2013, by [section 413][290] of the Criminal Procedure Act 2011 (2011 No 81).

+##### 173 Time for filing charging document

-*   Despite [section 14][337] of the Summary Proceedings Act 1957, an information for an offence against this Act may be laid at any time within 3 years after the time when the matter of the information arose.
+*   Despite anything to the contrary in [section 25][341] of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act ends on the date that is 3 years after the date on which the offence was committed.

+    Section 173: replaced, on 1 July 2013, by [section 413][290] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 174 Duty of health practitioners in respect of reproductive health services